Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 Some people with aphasia have trouble with numbers and math, which can make telling the time, counting money, and doing addition and subtraction more difficult.

-Speech and language therapy for reading can help.
+Speech and language therapy for reading impairments can help.

 Understanding Issues